 The Neighborhood Assistance Corporation of America (NACA) is a nonprofit group that focuses on helping Americans find affordable housing.
 The organization was founded in 1988 with the goal of fighting against discriminatory and unfair lending practices.

 The nonprofit has 45 locations spread across the U.S., and the NACA helps borrowers with poor credit qualify for an affordable mortgage.
-The NACA does this through a variety of different avenues, including property renovation and foreclosure prevention.
+The NACA does this through various different avenues, including property renovation and foreclosure prevention.

-They also help borrowers restructure their current mortgage so they can avoid foreclosing on their houses.
+They also help borrowers restructure their existing mortgage so they can avoid foreclosing on their houses.
 But the NACA’s most popular program is its signature mortgage program.

 How does the NACA Program work?